Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 1. Clear headline stating purpose

-Not just “We use cookies” but what you use them for.
+Not just “We use cookies” — state what you use them for and why it affects the user.

 2. Explanation of cookie categories